Grsmto/simplebar/README.md

 You will also have to add the `simplebar` class to the element : `<div id="myElement" class="simplebar">`

+###Scroll orientation

+Vertical is the default, but horizontal scrollbars are supported!
+Simply add `horizontal` class to your element when doing with JavaScript.
+Or use the value `horizontal` via data-attribute.

 ###Options

 Options can be applied to the plugin during initialization: